Hey there, thanks for joining me at Flexibility is Freedom!

 Okay, so the best part?

-As keywords get more competitive, it starts to get really crowded on the front page.
+As keywords get more competitive, it starts to get really crowded on page 1.

 Featured snippets are a way to "catapult" your site over the competition to position #0.